Hausfeld wins GCR’s Litigation of the Year – Non Cartel Prosecution for Google Play Store Litigation

 In re Google Play Store Antitrust Litigation is one of the first cases filed in a wave of antitrust litigation that has disrupted the tech industry.
 Hausfeld’s work in this case is emblematic of its commitment to investigate and pursue claims for harm suffered as a result of monopolistic practices of Big Tech firms both here in the United States and in jurisdictions around the world.

 Hausfeld was appointed Interim Co-Lead Class Counsel along with Hagens Berman Sobol Shapiro and Sperling & Slater.
-Hausfeld attorneys working on the case include Melinda R. Coolidge, Katie R. Beran, Kyle Bates, and Yelena W. Dewald.
+Hausfeld attorneys working on the case include Melinda R. Coolidge, Katie R. Beran, and Kyle Bates.

 Congratulations to the team!